 Exploring Global Health Challenges

-The Health Grand Challenge (HGC) supports undergraduate internships that explore multidisciplinary aspects of global health and/or infectious disease.
+The Global Health Program (GHP) supports undergraduate internships that explore multidisciplinary aspects of global health and/or infectious disease.

 - Established internship positions

 - Funding: All GHP internships come with a stipend intended to cover all essential living expenses plus travel to/from the internship site.
 Stipend levels vary depending on the internship location and duration.

 - Eligibility: Freshmen, sophomores and juniors currently enrolled at Princeton are eligible to apply to GHP internships.
 These internships are not open to graduating seniors, Princeton students on a leave of absence, or students at other universities.

 How to Apply

 Princeton students can apply to GHP internships using the university's Global Programs System (GPS), except where otherwise stated in the description below.
 For applications through GPS, click the button next to each internship description for details and instructions on how to apply.
 (If there is no button linking to GPS then the internship is not currently accepting applications.)